Working in malls – building and scaffolding

 An application fee of $86 must be made when submitting the application.

-If the application is successful and the use is for more than two hours, a permit fee of $24 will be charged for each square metre each week or part thereof.
+If the application is successful, a permit fee of $24 will be charged for each square metre each week or part thereof.

-For many types of work a security deposit of $859 for each square metre (granite or honed concrete) will be payable before work starts.
+For some types of work a security deposit of $859 for each square metre (granite or honed concrete) may be payable before work starts.

 These fees do not attract GST.